 Belonging to the ageratum genus, its flower consists of mosquito repellent compounds known as coumarin, used in making pesticides as well.
 Furthermore, apart from repelling mosquitoes, these fluffy flowers also look great as groundcovers.

-Tip To Use: Plant these flowers on in hedges or grow them in containers in your balcony or patio to keep the mosquitoes away naturally.
+Tip To Use: Plant these flowers in hedges or grow them in containers on your balcony or patio to keep the mosquitoes away naturally.

 Botanical name: Nepeta cataria

 Catnip is among the best mosquito repelling plants; it contains a nepetalactone chemical compound, which drives cockroaches away from it as well.
 The odor of catnip is 10-times more effective for repelling mosquitoes than DEET.

 Tip To Use: Fill a jar with olive oil and chopped catnip leaves and shake well.
 Keep it in the dark and cool place for around 6-weeks, and then use it as a mosquito repellant spray.